didia/didia.me/content/posts/2021-07-02-how-to-keep-learning-while-working-part-3-the-learning-tax-approach.md

 To test the learning tax approach, I needed to decide how much time out of my 40 hours per week I would dedicate to learning.
 I wanted to take an amount that would allow me to learn at a good pace without undermining my capacity to deliver on my projects.
 I didn't want my project teammates to feel the impact of the new unilaterally imposed learning tax.

+For my first try, I decided to go with 25 minutes per day for learning.
+I chose 25 minutes because it represent the smallest unit of focused time when using the pomodoro technique which I used for my focused work.

+After two weeks, I quickly realized that 25 minutes weren't enough to learn.
+My learning pace was really slow and because I wasn't advancing a lot, I was losing interest in learning altogether.
+So, I decided to try doubling that learning tax to 50 minutes per day.

+Increasing my learning tax to 50 minutes per day or 4 hours per week really made a difference.
+It fitted the recommendation of most of the online classes I wanted to follow.
+The tax allowed me to go through the advanced Android development training offered by Google and also read a list of recommended materials for engineering leadership.
+I was back again on the proactive learning train.
+And the best part about all of it is it didn't even affect my ability to deliver one-bit.
+I even realized that I was faster debugging things that didn't work as expected on the Android platform because I knew it better.
+I cannot tell exactly how much of an increase in productivity I saw but I felt it, I felt I was delivering my tasks faster following the classes I took.

+### The danger of wanting more

+50 minutes per day or 4 hours per week made a lot more sense.
+Yes, it was still less than what I used to spend on learning per week but I realized it was more than enough for me to maintain my learning targets.
+And I also realized that it didn't affect my capacity to deliver my tasks on time.

-Because, I use the pomodoro technique for my work, I decided to go with the smallest unit of focused time possible, a single pomodori per day i.e 25 minutes per day on learning. \
+Because, I use the pomodoro technique for my work, I decided to go with the smallest unit of focused time possible, a single pomodori per day i.e 25 minutes.
+For two weeks that followed, I spent 25 minutes everyday going through the advanced Android development training offered by Google. \
 To test the learning tax approach, I decided to first go with a 25 minutes per day learning tax.
 I used that time to go through the advanced Android development training developed by Google.

-After two weeks, I realized that 25 minutes was not sufficient.
-My learning pace was really small\
+After two weeks, I realized that 25 minutes was not enough.
+My learning pace was really slow

+\
 Despite my will to help, the mobile side of the project was still new to me.
 To be able to contribute, I needed to learn how everything worked and how mobile development was done at Mirego.
 For that, I used company time to learn as this was an integral part of my job content.
 In less than 2 months, I was already able to contribue to the project.
 The learning was fast, fun, exciting and was all done on company time.

 Although I had reached the point where I could use 100% percent of my time to deliver value to the client, I knew deep down that it was impossible to become a good mobile developer in 2 months.
 What I had become was a good mobile contributor for the project.
 I could deliver great value but I knew that I needed to learn more to become a better mobile developer.
 I knew that when faced with a slightly more difficult problem than what I have had to face so far, I would have struggled.